The Affordable Warmth Scheme targets low income households who experience the effects of fuel poverty and energy inefficiency.

 - roof/loft/eaves ventilation

-- provision of hot water cylinder jacket
+- providing a hot water cylinder jacket

-- draught proofing of doors/windows
+- draught proofing doors and/or windows

 - removal and replacement of ineffective cavity wall insulation

 Priority 2 – Heating